mii9000/react-asp-net-core-docker/docs/readme.md

 ## Solution

 #### Overview
 Solution was approached by first drawing out ERD and application architecture on whiteboard.
-All initial questions and assumptions were drawn on the board right after reading the problem statement.

 #### SPA.Data
 This .NET Standard library encapsulates data layer and its logic so that if its required to move from one storage to a different kind of storage then very few changes would be required.